What is Glaucoma?

 Current treatments for glaucoma include medication, laser treatment and surgery.
-According to Mantravadi & Vadhar’s 2015 article titled “Glaucoma” in the “Primary Care” publication, the goals of glaucoma management are to avoid glaucomatous damage and nerve damage, and preserve visual field and total quality of life for patients, with minimal side effects.
-This requires appropriate diagnostic techniques and follow-up examinations, and judicious selection of treatments for the individual patient.
-Although intraocular pressure is only one of the major risk factors for glaucoma, lowering it via various pharmaceuticals and/or surgical techniques is currently the mainstay of glaucoma treatment.
+The goals of glaucoma management are to avoid glaucomatous and nerve damage, and preserve visual field and quality of life for patients, with minimal side effects.
+Although intraocular pressure (IOP) is only one of the major risk factors for glaucoma, lowering it via various pharmaceuticals and/or surgical techniques is currently the mainstay of glaucoma treatment.

-If treated early, it is possible to slow or stop the progression of disease with medication, laser treatment, or surgery.
+If treated early, it is possible to slow or stop the progression of the disease with medication, laser treatment, or surgery.
 The goal of these treatments is to decrease eye pressure.
-Currently, a number of different classes of glaucoma medication are available.
+Currently, several different classes of glaucoma medication are available.
 Laser treatments may be effective in both OAG and CAG.
 A number of types of glaucoma surgeries may be used in people who do not respond sufficiently to other measures.
 Treatment of CAG is a medical emergency.

 Current prescription eyedrop medications include: